 At Fostering Futures, we want to provide support to these teens and young adults.
 Our hope is to assist in making their futures brighter and their transition out of the foster care system more manageable

-Qualifications: Young adult must currently be in foster care, have a plan of APPLA, and be between 17 – 20 years of age.
+Qualifications: Young adult must currently be in foster care, have a plan of APPLA, and be between 17 – 21 years of age OR have aged out of foster care within the last year.
 Applications can be completed by either the case manager or young adult, but case managers must submit the application to Fostering Futures (firstname.lastname@example.org).

 Applications will be reviewed by the Fostering Futures Board of Directors and one will be chosen for each month.

-If your young adult is chosen, then Fostering Futures will have a meeting, either in person or by phone, with the young adult and case manager or foster parent(s) to put together a Needs List.
+If your young adult is chosen, then Fostering Futures will contact the young adult and case manager or foster parent(s) to put together an Amazon Wish List.
 In your application, please include some basic ideas of what your young adult is needing.
-Examples include: any household items for their dorm or apartment, bedding, small furniture items, shoes, clothes, school supplies, ACT prep classes, supplies for extracurricular activity, etc.
+Examples include: any household items for their dorm or apartment, computer for college, bedding, small furniture items, shoes, clothes, school supplies, ACT prep classes, supplies for extracurricular activity, etc.